Resentment in a Family Business: Why It Builds and What to Do About It.

 You already know what you would do if this wasn't your family.

+When someone comes to me at this point, I don't start small.
+Most coaches will tell you to build momentum with easy wins.
+That's not how I work.
 By the time someone gets to me, the problem has been sitting too long for small steps to matter.
 So the first thing I ask is this: what is the problem in this business that has been driving you the most crazy — the one you've been most scared to address?
+We start there.
+Not because it's comfortable.
+Because it's the thing that's been running everything else.
+And until it gets named and dealt with directly, nothing else in the business moves the way it should.

 One client came to me absorbing all of it.
 Every unspoken tension.
 Every decision nobody wanted to make.
-Every dynamic nobody would name.
+Every problem nobody would name.
 Within a year she had exceeded every business goal she set.
 Not because the business got easier.
 Because she stopped being the container for everything nobody else would hold.

-FAQ About Resentment in a Family Busines
+FAQ About Resentment in a Family Business

 What causes resentment in a family business?